Downloading and Compiling the Code

 PhysBAM_Geometry

-The second option for getting PhysBAM_OpenGL is to check out the code directly from CVS.
-The required modules are The following modules are optional, but are included in the compressed files above.
+PhysBAM_OpenGL PhysBAM_OpenGL requires PhysBAM_Tools and PhysBAM_Geometry to have been downloaded as well.
+The following modules are optional, but are included in the compressed files above.
 Note that the current version of PhysBAM_OpenGL depends only on PhysBAM_Tools and a small subset of PhysBAM_Geometry.
 To use the opengl viewer, one should compile the desired project (1D, 2D, or 3D) under the Projects module.
 There are three versions of the opengl viewer, which are used for 1D, 2D and 3D data structures.

-The second option for getting PhysBAM_Ray_Tracing is to check out the code directly from CVS.
-The required modules are The following modules are optional, but are included in the compressed files above.
+PhysBAM_Ray_Tracing PhysBAM_Ray_Tracing requires PhysBAM_Tools and PhysBAM_Geometry to have been downloaded as well.
+The following modules are optional, but are included in the compressed files above.
 Note that the current version of PhysBAM_Ray_Tracing depends only on PhysBAM_Tools and a small subset of PhysBAM_Geometry.
 To use the renderer, one should compile the ray_tracing project under the Projects module.

 Compiling the Code